 For homeowners with security concerns, 3M™ S40 and Ultra S600 can help keep out the bad guys while keeping your house bright and sunny.
 In addition to making it infinitely more difficult for would-be burglars to break through your windows, S40 and Ultra S600 each allow more than 80% of the daylight to pass through single-pane glass and more than 70% to pass through double-pane glass.
 Simply put, your house guests will never know that you have S40 or Ultra S600 installed on your windows unless you mention it to them.

-So, whether you’re trying to make your home more secure, prevent heat loss in the winter, prevent beat gain in the summer, or protect your furniture and floors from fading, you can rest assured that we have a film that can meet your needs without making your home feel like a cave!
+So, whether you’re trying to secure your home, moderate indoor temperatures, or protect your furnishings, rest assured that we have a film that won’t make your home feel like a cave!
 Twenty years ago, that wasn’t always the case.
 In many instances, a dark tint was the only legitimate option available to homeowners.
-But thanks to years of additional research and development, we can meet nearly every need while preserving the clear and natural appearance of your windows.
+But thanks to years of additional research and development, we can meet nearly every need while preserving the natural appearance of your windows.

 For a free estimate and answers to all of your window film-related questions, contact Doyle Window Tinting.

 Doyle Window Tinting is the Delaware Valley’s Largest 3M Window Film Dealer.
 For over 30 years, we have proudly provided our clients in the residential, commercial and government markets with 3M window film products that meet their needs and exceed their expectations.
 To learn more about window film or to schedule an appointment for a free estimate, give us a call today at (215) 657-1000 or get in touch using our contact form.